aliceinbp/promptbuilder/blog/2025-08-19-map-date-tue-aug-19-2025-20-54-48-gmt-0200-közép-európai-nyári-idő-title_hu-varázslat-a-szavak-mögött-első-lépéseim-az-ai-képgenerálás-világában-title_en-magic-behind-the-words-my-first-steps-in-the-world-of-ai-image-g.md

      * `an enchanted forest at night, with glowing mushrooms and fairy lights`
      * **Add a style:** `an enchanted forest at night..., in an watercolor painting style`
      * **Add a mood:** `a dark and mystical enchanted forest at night...`
-  4. **Use a guide!** Once you get the hang of it and want new ideas or styles, that’s where the [**Alchemist's Workshop** ](https://aliceinbp.com)comes in.
+  4. **Use a guide!** Once you get the hang of it and want new ideas or styles, that’s where the [**Alchemy Workshop** ](https://aliceinbp.com)comes in.
 My website helps you build prompts, where you can choose from **subjects, details, moods, and styles**.
 This way, you don't have to come up with everything from scratch.

   This world is a endless creative adventure where words become visual reality.
 I hope this little introduction helped clear the fog and got you excited to create.